+I am a Researcher at the German Centre for Integration and Migration Research (DeZIM) in Berlin.
 I am also founder and chair person of Netzwerk Fluchtforschung – a German refugee research network – as well as one of the co-founding-editors of the journal ‚Z’Flucht – Zeitschrift für Flüchtlingsforschung‚ (Nomos).

 I received my doctorate (Dr.phil.; summa cum laude) from Freie Universität Berlin and I conducted research for my dissertation in Australia as Visiting Fellow at the Swinburne Institute for Social Research, Melbourne in 2007-2008, 2009 (as Endeavour Fellow) and 2011.
 I was also a Visiting Fellow at the RSC, Oxford in 2010-2011.

-My research is concerned with instruments, policies and politics of refugee protection across different institional levels (from civil society to the global), with a particular focus on Germany and Europe.
+My research is concerned with instruments, policies and politics of refugee protection across different institional levels (from civil society to refugee accommodations to the global), with a particular focus on Germany and Europe.
 I am also very interested in political memories and politics of migration, specifically their intersection and their relationship to political belonging.